william-vw/n3-editor-js/README.md

 If you simply want to try the editor locally, you can keep the localhost http config (as long as the port number isn't in use).

 Similarly, update the `./editor/index.html` file with the URL of the NodeJs server.
 If you're following the regular usage, this should simply be the editor's URL minus the `editor` part (e.g., `http://127.0.0.1:3002/n3` for `http://127.0.0.1:3002/n3/editor`.

+## Usage

+You can of course use the editor manually but you can also pass URL parameters to initialize parts of the editor.
+This could be useful to show (the output of) examples, for instance.
+Note that the size of the formula will be limited by the max. length of a URL, which is around 2000 characters.

+E.g. (copy URL in address bar):
+- Pass a formula and get its deductive closure from Cwm:
+ht<span>tp://</span>ppr.cs.dal.ca:3002/n3/editor/?formula=:i :am :cool . :you :know :i . { :you :know ?a . ?a :is :cool } => { :you :is :cool } .&exec=eye
+- Pass a formula and print its AST:
+ht<span>tp://</span>ppr.cs.dal.ca:3002/n3/editor/?formula=:i :am :cool .&ast=true